-The Northeast Georgia Medical Center (NGMC) Family Medicine Residency Program is a three-year training program offering residents the full scope of training and clinical experience necessary to comprehensively manage a population of patients throughout the lifespan.
-In our community-based program, residents will have hands-on experience directing care that is focused on prevention and will become experts in chronic disease management.
-Residents receive additional training in:
+The Northeast Georgia Medical Center (NGMC) Family Medicine Residency program is a three-year training program offering residents the full scope of training and clinical experience necessary to comprehensively manage a population of patients throughout the lifespan.
+In our suburban-rural, community-based program, residents will have necessary hands-on experience directing care to prevent disease and become experts in chronic disease management.

 Northeast Georgia Medical Center’s (NGMC) strong foundation and history has created a top-notch environment for family medicine residency training.
 NGMC Gainesville offers a facility with more than 600 beds and a vast pathology serving our unique patient population.
 Our vision for the program is focused on your success.